surajbarman06/calculator/README.md

 # calculator
-this is a simple calculator web application created using HTML CSS Javascript with no libraries or framework it has all the basic calculator functionality with a little bit animation
+this is a simple calculator web application created using HTML CSS Javascript with no libraries or framework it has all the basic calculator functionality with a little bit animation and it also has dark mode

 🟢Hosted Link :- https://surajbarman06.github.io/calculator/